jsCow/jscow-textfield/README.md

-# jscow-???
+# jscow-textfield
-Provides a ??? component for the jscow component framework.
+Provides a textfield component for the jscow component framework.

 ## Install